-We need to get clear on two steps: Firstly, we need to stop discriminating against people.
-Secondly, we need to look at what inequalities remain once we have stopped overtly discriminating against otherwise qualified people and then we need to look more closely at adjusting the weighting on our selection algorithms until they result in what it is that we require: Sustainable Medical Schools and Medicine for New Zealanders.
+We need to get clear on two steps: Firstly, we need to stop discriminating against people by saying they are ineligable to apply or by culling their application in the initial phases prior to ranking.
+Secondly, we need to look at what inequalities remain in the ranking selection once we have stopped overtly discriminating against otherwise qualified people and at that stage look more closely at adjusting the weighting on our selection algorithms until they result in what it is that we require: Sustainable Medical Schools and Medicine for New Zealanders.
 We simply don't need to collect this data prior to selection (in the name of an equity intervention no less) and observe the process continue to discriminate against people for several more generations.
-We should ask who profits from the current situation and release the raw data.
+We should ask who profits from the current situation and release raw data.
 This is a matter of considerable public interest.

 We are not provided with information about the percentage of Māori and Pacific Island applicants who are declined entry to Medicine.
-We are told that at Auckland there is 'the exception of a small number of students included or excluded directly as a result of interview performance', however (Poole, Moriarty, Wearn, Wilkinson, and Weller, 2009, pg., 90-91) The implication, here, seems to be that Māori and Pacific Island students interview better than non-Māori and Pacific Island students - but it is unclear why we would think this since there is much evidence that interviews tend to select against such students and interviewers are more likely to select applicants who appear similar to themselves and we have already learned how there is a significant lack of diversity in Medicine (and in interview panels for interview for Medicine).
-We are not told who the primary beneficiaries are of this veto ability of interviewers.
-We are not told what patterns there are to those who are ruled in or ruled out on the basis of interview.
-It makes considerable difference whether this power is used to increase or decrease the diversity of otherwise qualified candidates for selection.
-We need to ask: Who profits?
+We are told that at Auckland there is 'the exception of a small number of students included or excluded directly as a result of interview performance', however (Poole, Moriarty, Wearn, Wilkinson, and Weller, 2009, pg., 90-91).
+The implication, here, seems to be that Māori and Pacific Island students interview better than non-Māori and Pacific Island students - which is why the idea of separate interview for Māori and Pacific Island students is supposed to be in the name of equity.
+Again, it is important that the equity criterion not be employed as a way of ruling out otherwise qualified candidates (e.g., members of equity groups who would have gotten in by way of standard entry pathways if they had not been excluded for no other reason than their being a member of an equity group).

 It is unclear who the primary beneficiaries of 'Rural Origins' policies are because we are not provided with the socio-economic status information about those applying compared with those accepted in under that category.
 There are private boarding schools in rural communities and it isn't so far fetched to suppose that those who have historically benefited the most are most well positioned to benefit from rural origins criteria.
-There wasn't a shortage of General Practitioners in, for example, Central Lakes District.
+There wasn't a shortage of General Practitioners in, for example, affluent parts of Central Lakes District or the Hawkes Bay.
 We need to remember who the primary beneficiaries of equity policies were supposed to be and why.
 Equity places were not supposed to be for people who thought they could take (or keep) the upper hand - just so long as they could get away with it.
+We need to think about whose interests are being served by propogation of the belief that entry to Medicine is necessarily or intrinsically competitive as people have the very same ends - to be head of a hierarchy for the good of themselves, primarily.